Myth of Healing Alone

 You’re Allowed to Be Held

 You don’t have to do it alone.
-Whether through therapy, community, creativity, or spiritual practice, you’re allowed to be supported.
+Through somatic therapy, community, creative expression, or spiritual practice, you are allowed to be supported.
 You’re allowed to be messy.
 You’re allowed to be in process.
+You don’t have to have all the answers.
+The true work of healing is not about achieving perfection, but about the courageous act of showing up for your messy, beautiful, and imperfect life.

-If you’re seeking support that honors your full self, including sensitivities, wisdom, and weirdness, I’m honored to walk with you.
+If you are ready for support that honors your full self, including your sensitivities, wisdom, and weirdness, I’m honored to walk with you.

-I specialize in somatic therapy, art therapy, and ketamine-assisted psychotherapy for people navigating anxiety, chronic illness like Long Covid or Autoimmune Disorders, ADHD, trauma, and spiritual emergence.
-Together, we’ll create space for integration, insight, and connection.
+I specialize in somatic therapy, art therapy, and ketamine-assisted psychotherapy for people navigating anxiety, chronic illness, ADHD, trauma, and spiritual connection.
+As a dedicated therapist, I create a collaborative space for deep integration, powerful insight, and genuine connection.

 Ready to begin?